Mixed-EVC: Mixed Emotion Synthesis and Control in Voice Conversion: Experiments

-The training pipeline is described as below: We first pre-train the relative ranking function between each emotion pair.
-Each utterances is represented by a 384-dimensional feature vector defined by INTERSPEECH Emotion Challenge \cite{schuller2009interspeech}.
+The training pipeline is described below: We first pre-train the relative ranking function between each emotion pair.
+Each utterance is represented by a 384-dimensional feature vector defined by the INTERSPEECH Emotion Challenge \cite{schuller2009interspeech}, which is used to train the ranking functions.
+The ranking functions achieved 98\% accuracy in classifying the emotion categories on the test set of the ESD dataset.
 We then follow a 2-stage training strategy \cite{zhou21b_interspeech} to train our proposed framework: (1) Style Pre-training with the VCTK Corpus \cite{veaux2016vctk}, and (2) Seq2Seq EVC Training with the ESD dataset.
-The inputs to the EVC model are acoustic features represented by 80-dimensional Mel-spectrogram extracted every $12.5$\,ms with a frame size of $50$\,ms for short-time Fourier transform (STFT), and phoneme sequences converted by the Festival \cite{black2001festival} G2P tool.
-It is noted that we only use acoustic features as the inputs during the conversion.
+The inputs to the EVC model are acoustic features represented by an 80-dimensional Mel-spectrogram extracted every $12.5$\, ms with a frame size of $50$\, ms for the short-time Fourier transform (STFT) and phoneme sequences converted by the Festival \cite{black2001festival} G2P tool.
+It should be noted that we only use acoustic features as inputs during the conversion.

-Our proposed framework has a similar structure with that of \cite{zhang2019non}.
-The linguistic encoder consists of an encoder, a 2-layer 256-cell BLSTM and a decoder, a 1-layer 512-cell BLSTM with an attention layer followed by a full-connected (FC) layer with an output channel of $512$.
+Our proposed framework has a similar structure to the model presented in \cite{zhang2019non}.
+The linguistic encoder comprises an encoder, a 2-layer 256-cell BLSTM, and a decoder employing a 1-layer 512-cell BLSTM with an attention layer followed by a fully connected (FC) layer with an output channel of $512$.
 The decoder has the same model architecture as that of Tacotron \cite{wang2017tacotron}.
 The text encoder is a 3-layer 1D CNN with a kernel size of $5$ and a channel of $512$.
-The text encoder is followed by a 1-layer of 256-cell BLSTM and an FC layer with an output channel of $512$.
-The style encoder is a 2-layer of 128-cell BLSTM followed by an FC layer with an output channel of $64$.
-The classifier is a 4-layer of FC with the channel of $\{$512, 512, 512, 5$\}$.
-We set the batch size to $64$ and $4$ for style pre-training and emotion training respectively.
-We set the learning rate to $0.001$ and the weight decay to $0.0001$ for style pre-training, and halve the learning rate every 7 epochs for emotion training.
+The style encoder is a 2-layer, 128-cell BLSTM followed by an FC layer with an output channel of $64$.
+The classifier is a 4-layer FC with $512$, $512$, $512$, and $5$ channels.
+For training, we specify a batch size of 64 for style pre-training and 4 for emotion training.
+During style pre-training, the learning rate is set at 0.001, and a weight decay of 0.0001 is applied.
+For emotion pre-training, we adopt a learning rate halving strategy every 7 epochs.